opulencephp/docs/orm-data-mappers.md

     public function delete(&$post)
     {
         if (!$this->redis->del("posts:{$post->getId()}")) {
-            throw new ORMException("Failed to delete post from Redis");
+            throw new OrmException("Failed to delete post from Redis");
         }

         // Remove this post from the index of posts